duducosmos/xtremepy_v2/README.md

 This method balances sensitivity to extreme outliers with robustness to noise and transient spikes, aligning with EVT's goal of characterizing rare but impactful events in stochastic processes.

+Technical Performance Analysis of Anomaly Detection Algorithms The table below summarizes the comparative performance metrics of four anomaly detection methods evaluated on the same dataset:

+Method	Precision	Recall	F1-score
+Isolation Forest	0.97	1.00	0.98
+Prophet Residuals	1.00	1.00	1.00
+Z-score	0.94	1.00	0.97
+XtremePy	0.83	1.00	0.91

+Interpretation:

+Prophet Residuals achieved ideal performance with perfect precision, recall, and F1-score, indicating excellent anomaly characterization with zero false positives or false negatives.

+Isolation Forest demonstrates robust anomaly detection capabilities, with a high precision of 0.97 and perfect recall, resulting in a strong F1-score of 0.98.
+This indicates that it accurately identifies most anomalies with few false alarms.

+The Z-score method also maintains strong recall, detecting all anomalies, but shows a modest decrease in precision (0.94), implying some susceptibility to false positives.

+The XtremePy algorithm maintains perfect recall (1.00), ensuring no anomalies are missed; however, it has a comparatively lower precision (0.83), indicating a higher false positive rate relative to the other methods.
+This trade-off suggests that XtremePy is more conservative in its detection, prioritizing sensitivity over specificity.

+Conclusion:

+XtremePy, while highly sensitive, may benefit from further calibration or hybrid approaches to reduce false positive rates without compromising its anomaly detection capability.
+Its foundation on Extreme Value Theory provides a strong theoretical basis, but additional tuning or complementary filtering could improve precision to levels comparable with established methods like Isolation Forest or Prophet Residuals.